10 Ways to Enhance Your Nonprofit Communications Plan in the New Year

 A new year brings plenty of opportunity for nonprofits as they look at goal setting for the next 12 months.
 These may range from fundraising and programming objectives to volunteer or outreach targets.
 No matter the focus, external communications will play a role in how your organization will achieve those goals for the year ahead and for years to come.

 I’m a former news anchor turned nonprofit marketing and communications professional who is passionate about helping organizations tell their stories using public relations and storytelling techniques.
-Here are my top 10 tips for nonprofits that want to enhance their communications strategy in 2024.
+Here are my top 10 tips for nonprofits that want to enhance their communications strategy in the new year.

 Your website is often the first place that people will visit when they want to learn more about your organization.
 You should have an easy-to-navigate website that clearly states your mission, vision, and purpose.
 Make sure that information is current and includes facts about your impact over the past year.
 Be sure to include an option for online donations throughout the subpages and on the navigation bar too.